 - This year I experienced a weird text break between two words I had in bold.
 It shifted the second half of the sentence two rows down on mobile.
 When I removed the bold font, it looked just fine on mobile.

 Strange things like that happen, and unless you know how to code and can tweak some of those things sometimes, it’s easier just to change the layout.

 Feel free to browse around and see what I’ve done. https://Studio88Piano.com

-When I do a website overhaul, I always take a bit of time to look around the web at a lot of other teacher’s websites and make note of things I like or don’t like.
-This will help you gather your thoughts and know what you want your end-goal to look like before diving in.
+When I do a website overhaul, I take a bit of time to look around the web at many other teachers’ websites and make notes of things I like or don’t like.
+This will help you gather your thoughts and know what you want your end goal to look like before diving in.

 If you have a website, be sure and read this article by Janna Carlson called How to Steal a Website.